The Wetherspoons Christmas menu has been unveiled for 2021

-When it comes to nabbing an affordable festive meal, there’s really not anywhere much cheaper than Whetherspoons.
+When it comes to nabbing an affordable festive meal, there’s really not anywhere much cheaper than Wetherspoons.

 As Christmas approaches, supermarkets, restaurants, and even fast-food chains are stocking shelves with the best Christmas food for 2021.
 Wetherspoons has begun to follow suit ready for the holiday season, offering the likes of a bacon and brie panini and a plate of pigs in blankets.